jamesc127/datastax-enterprise-cdc-demo/README.md

   - Your GCP project name (where you have rights to deploy a GKE cluster)
   - The name you gave your GKE cluster
   - The GCP region you deployed your cluster
+### Known Issues
+- On two occations the `pulsar-bookkeeper`pod has become stuck initializing with 0 restarts.
+RCA ongoing.